cosmiconfig/cosmiconfig/README.md

 Default: `'config'`

-Name of a `process.argv` argument to look for, whose value should be the path to a configuration file. cosmiconfig will read it and try to parse it as JSON, YAML, or JS.
+Name of a `process.argv` argument to look for, whose value should be the path to a configuration file. cosmiconfig will read the file and try to parse it as JSON, YAML, or JS.
 By default, cosmiconfig looks for `--config`.

 If `false`, cosmiconfig will not look for any `process.argv` arguments.